reganartinfo/exquisite-corpus/README.md

 I am an artist, computational linguist, and ontologist/semantic data modeler by day/night.
 My practice moves between corpus linguistics, semantics, and etymology (eg., *tradurre è tradire* while passing flake8).
 This project is one small study in poetic computation for others to stich, fork, lint, translate, and betray.

 ## Status
-Functionality is not yet implemented-currently, just project structure and setup files.
+Functionality is in progress.
+Current features: canonical corpus (e.g., `data/canon.csv`), CLI for previewing corpora, and appending new phrases.

 ## Corpus File Format
-Exquisite Corpus works with **corpora** (i.e. corpus files) that list found phrases and minimal metadata.
+*Exquisite Corpus* works with **corpora** (i.e. corpus files) that enumerate found phrases and minimal metadata.
 Every corpus file **must** include the following columns:
 | Column                 | Type   | Description                                                                 |
 |------------------------|--------|-----------------------------------------------------------------------------|
 | `phrase_idx`           | string    | Auto-incremented index of each phrase (1, 2, 3, …).                         |